 Campers are supervised at all times.
 Staff are provided with rosters and attendance sheets for all cabins and activity groups at camp.
-Attendance is taken at meals, round up, activities, periodically throughout the day.
+Attendance is taken at meals, round up, activities, periodically throughout the day when cabins reconvene, and through visual scans at group events such as flag or evening program.